On the generality of symmetry breaking and dissipative freezing in quantum trajectories: Theory

 \fbox{ }

 We should emphasize that the given subspace into which freezing occurs will vary with each trajectory, allowing the system to recover the full density matrix --- which could have non-zero coefficients in multiple diagonal blocks --- upon averaging.
-Figure \ref{Fig:F1} provides an illustration of this phenomenon.
+The probability of freezing to a given subspace will therefore be given by the initial norm of the wavefunction in that subspace.
+Figure \ref{Fig:F1} provides an illustration of the phenomenon of dissipative freezing.

-In the case when the initial state of the system is already confined to one symmetry subspace then the phenomenon of dissipative freezing is immediate and trivial.
+In the case when the initial state of the system is already confined to one symmetry subspace, then the phenomenon of dissipative freezing is immediate and trivial.
 Each trajectory will always remain in that subspace as the operators $X^{(i)}_{k}$ are block-diagonal and cannot map it out of the given subspace.
 This also means that once a trajectory is frozen, it will remain frozen for any future times.
-When the initial state of the system is in a superposition of states in different subspaces then dissipative freezing is non-trivial.
+When the initial state of the system is in a superposition of states in different subspaces, then dissipative freezing is non-trivial.
 It implies a dynamical breaking of the strong symmetry at the level of trajectories --- with the system randomly selecting one of the (possibly) degenerate subspaces of $A$ in the long-time limit.
 As we will see, such a symmetry breaking is a direct consequence of the presence of a strong symmetry and means that the system preserves the symmetry at the ensemble level by breaking it at the level of pure states.
-In the following section, we will provide several mathematical arguments for the occurrence of this phenomenon.
-These arguments will also allow us to identify the exceptional cases where freezing does not occur.